omkarcloud/google-maps-scraper/README.md

 **For Cold Emailing:**
 - Use AI-Recommended Emails + Email Verification Enrichment
 - Use Place Sales Summary to personalize each email
-- Send highly personalized emails focused on their specific problems (takes longer, but converts much better)
+- PERSONALIZE!
+PERSONALIZE!
+PERSONALIZE! (takes 15-20 minutes per email, but converts way better)

-**Why we recommend cold calling over cold email:**
+**We recommend cold calling over cold email, here's why:**
 - **Simpler** — Just pick up the phone.
 No complex email sequences.
 - **Faster feedback, faster improvement** — Rejections tell you exactly what to fix for the next call.
 - **Less competition** — Most people do cold email.
 Fewer calls = more attention = higher close rate.